zeromq/czmq/README.md

     CZMQ_EXPORT size_t
         zchunk_fill (zchunk_t *self, byte filler, size_t size);

     //  Append user-supplied data to chunk, return resulting chunk size.
 If the
     //  data would exceeded the available space, it is truncated.
 If you want to
     //  grow the chunk to accommodate new data, use the zchunk_extend method.
     CZMQ_EXPORT size_t
         zchunk_append (zchunk_t *self, const void *data, size_t size);

     //  Append user-supplied data to chunk, return resulting chunk size.
 If the
     //  data would exceeded the available space, the chunk grows in size.
     CZMQ_EXPORT size_t
         zchunk_extend (zchunk_t *self, const void *data, size_t size);

     //  Copy as much data from 'source' into the chunk as possible; returns the
     //  new size of chunk.
 If all data from 'source' is used, returns exhausted
     //  on the source chunk.
 Source can be consumed as many times as needed until
     //  it is exhausted.
 If source was already exhausted, does not change chunk.
     CZMQ_EXPORT size_t
         zchunk_consume (zchunk_t *self, zchunk_t *source);

     //  Returns true if the chunk was exhausted by consume methods, or if the
     //  chunk has a size of zero.
     CZMQ_EXPORT bool
         zchunk_exhausted (zchunk_t *self);

-    //  Read chunk from an open file descriptor CZMQ_EXPORT zchunk_t *
+    //  Read chunk from an open file descriptor
+    //  Caller owns return value and must destroy it when done.
+    CZMQ_EXPORT zchunk_t *
         zchunk_read (FILE *handle, size_t bytes);